 - What is the strangest coincidence that has ever happened to you?

-- What's the biggest risk you've ever taken?
+- What is the biggest risk you have ever taken?

 - What are you particularly grateful for?

-- What could you not do without for a day - apart from absolutely essential things?
+- What could you not live without for a day - apart from absolutely essential things?

 - When did you first feel grown up?

-- Whose opinion is most important to you?
+- Whose opinion is particularly important to you?